NecroKnightMare/atlas-printf/README.md

 	mingw32-gcc-objc
 Apply changes.

-If using Linux:
+2. + If using Linux:

--Open a terminal and type either:
+* + Open a terminal and type either:

 	which g++
 	which cc
 	which gcc

-And the outputs if installed will appear as
+* + And the outputs if installed will appear as

 	g++ is /usr/bin/g++
 	cc is /usr/bin/cc
 	/usr/bin/gcc

-If not, install it by opening Ubuntu 20.04 and input
+* + If not, install it by opening Ubuntu 20.04 and input

 	Sudo apt-get install gcc

-If using Mac (macOS 10.nn-XCode)
+3. + If using Mac (macOS 10.nn-XCode)

 Install homebrew and compile gcc (an hours worth)